csiro-data-school/Intro-to-APIs/_episodes/07-NCBI-E-Utilities.md

 >## Search for Genetic Information About BRCA1
-> Use the Entrez API to search for genetic information about the gene BRCA1 in the Nucleotide database.
+> Using the Entrez API, write a python program to search for genetic information about the gene BRCA1 in the Nucleotide database.
 Limit the results to 10 entries.
 >>## Solution
 >>```python
 >>import requests